artLopez/app-quality-cookbook/maintainability/1_spaghetti.md

           <mainClass>com.mycompany.app.Main</mainClass>
     </configuration>
    </plugin>
 ```

+The "os" field defines the operating system name for which a feature is enabled.
+The "percentage" field defines the percentage of people for which a feature is enabled.

 For example, if the os is "android" and the percentage is "50", 50% of android users should see this feature: